Anamudi: Geology

 Anamudi is located within a larger tectonic province, a Neoproterozoic mobile belt known as the Southern Granulite Terrane (SGT) or Pandyan Mobile Belt.
 This geologic province represents an area of Archean rocks that were deeply buried during the neoproterozoic Pan-African Orogeny, as part of the Mozambique Belt, in which developed Himalayan-scale mountains when West and East Gondwana collided due to the closure of the ancient Mozambique Ocean.
 Specifically, Anamudi is located within a geological sub-province of the SGT known as the Madurai Province.
 The mountain massif itself is composed of neoproterozoic A-type granite known as Munnar Granite, which was intruded deep into the thickened crust of the SGT during Orogenic collapse of the Pan-African highlands.
 After approximately 800-500 million years of burial, the Munnar Granite of the Anamundi massif is now exposed high above sea level due to a combination of faulting and unroofing.

 Climate

-Köppen-Geiger climate classification system classifies it as subtropical highland (Cwb), bordering on Cwc and ET.
+Köppen-Geiger climate classification system classifies it as subtropical highland (Cwb), bordering on Cwc.
 Sholas are found in its valleys, like most meadows of the Western Ghats.